godugulagoutham/ITA0613_MACHINE-LEARNING-LAB/IET ASSIGNMENT/README.md

 Discuss historical-data limitations, uncertainty, fairness by geography/crop/season, and why predictions should be used as decision support rather than exact guarantees.

 ## Final checklist
-- Replace benchmark data with a qualifying real public dataset.
 - Rerun tasks A–G.
 - Copy regenerated outputs into `results/`.
 - Run `pytest -q`.